 - Strategic Economic Priorities: Applications from companies undertaking innovative and international activities in partnership with the Singaporean government will score extra points.

-Some exemptions will also be possible from the COMPASS framework for applicants fulfilling at least 1 of the following conditions:
+Some exemptions will also be possible from the COMPASS framework for applicants fulfilling at least 1 of the following conditions to be eligible to Employment Pass in Singapore:

 - Applicant is an overseas intra-corporate transferee under the WTO General Agreement on Trade in Services or an applicable Free Trade Agreement with Singapore.

-- Applicant’s role is 1 month or less.
+- Applicant’s role is for 1 month or less.

 4. Further documentation